Poi-team/poi-api-documentation/source/includes/internal/_perks.md

 <div class="public-endpoint"></div>
 ## My perks

 List all perks for the current user, categorized between `active` and `used`.
+Expired perks will be considered `used` but will have a special `expired` status.

 ### HTTP Request